Diamond/Over the Clouds

 "Diamond/Over the Clouds" is a double A-side released by Chinese singer Alan.
 It was released in three different versions: a CD+DVD edition, a CD only edition, and a limited CD only edition.
 The ringtone is distributed since Jan 12, 2010, and CD is released from avex trax at Feb 3, 2010.

-"Diamond" was used as the ending theme song for the NTV anime Inuyasha Kanketsuhen, while "Over the clouds" was used as the opening theme song for the PSP game God Eater.
+"Diamond" was used as the ending theme song for the NTV anime Inuyasha: The Final Act, while "Over the clouds" was used as the opening theme song for the PSP game God Eater.